suprajaarthi/SQL-Queries-and-Concepts/README.md

 *  According to The Economist, May 2017, data is becoming “the world’s most valuable resource.”
 The data that companies use is most often stored in databases.
 There may be fancy frontend GUIs to display it as charts and graphics but the way the program draws out the data is by using SQL.
 <h1> SQL Versions </h1>

-The number of RDBMS (and non-RDBMS) systems has grown substantially since 1989 when the American National Standards Institute (ANSI) published the ANSI SQL specification and 1992 when the International Organization for Standardization (ISO) adopted the ANSI SQL standards.
+* The number of RDBMS (and non-RDBMS) systems has grown substantially since 1989 when the American National Standards Institute (ANSI) published the ANSI SQL specification and 1992 when the International Organization for Standardization (ISO) adopted the ANSI SQL standards.
 We will refer to The ANSI SQL specification language standard as “standard SQL” going forward.

-Just like other languages standard SQL grows and changes over time to conform to new capabilities and available features of databases.
+* Just like other languages standard SQL grows and changes over time to conform to new capabilities and available features of databases.
 If you are interested the ISO/IEC 9075 standard: "Information technology - Database languages - SQL" is publically available at the ANSI webstore.
 If all vendors would strictly use these standards, then SQL code would be portable between database systems without modifications.
 The problem is that most vendor SQL implementations are not 100% compatible.
-Vendors may not completely follow standards for many different reasons including, but not limited to:
 <h1> Features </h1>
 Features within standard have not been implemented in the database software.
 New SQL standard may conflict with prior behavior of vendor’s database.